ecos-wtf/website/_posts/2021-03-10-ecos-isr-vsr.md

 Here, the virtual vector table version is set to 0x00080015.

 The definition number of the last vector, Flash ROM Configuration is 21d (0x15).
 The total number of virtual vectors in the upper 16 bits should be 64d (0x40), but is actually 8d (0x8).
-It's highly probable that Broadcom changed the initial eCOS behavior.
+It's highly probable that Broadcom changed the initial eCos behavior.
 We can still rely on the lower 16 bits though.

 To interact with the VVT, I wrote a [piece of Python code](#TODO) that lists the entries from a live system by fetching the information over serial.